kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 This example builds up on the previous example adding client cert and key.
 Notice that we're using an mTLS port `4244`.

+{% tip %}
+In a real world scenario you should use `secret` and refer to it through it's name and store sensitive information as a Kubernetes secret instead of using `inline`.
+This example is purposefully simplified to make it easy to try out.
+{% endtip %}

 {% policy_yaml tcp-mtls %}
 ```yaml